Marfisc/panserver/README.md

 ### Path

 A path to the to the document directory.
 If no path is specified the current working directory is used.
 All files (not only Markdown documents) in the directory and all its subdirectories will be available through the server!
 This in necessary to allow you to link images (or scripts and stylesheets etc) in your documents.

 ### Auto-refresh: `-a`

 Specifying this option makes Panserver include a small script into the generated HTML.
-The script will constantly poll the server and refresh the page when the correspondig Markdown source file has been updated.
+The script will constantly poll the server and refresh the page when the corresponding Markdown source file has been updated.

 ### Open browser: `-b`